saavor/Tactical/README.md

 # Tactical
 ![Build](https://github.com/saavor/Tactical/workflows/Build/badge.svg)

-This project is a game engine based of of the Quake 3 Arena soruce code (more specifically ioquake3) Some of the major features currently implemented are:
+This project is a game engine based off of the Quake 3 Arena soruce code (more specifically ioquake3) Some of the major features currently implemented are:

   * SDL 2 backend